-Had this case gone to trial, the United States would have presented evidence sufficient to prove the following facts:

-(a) For purposes of this Plea Agreement, the "relevant period" is that period from at least as early as January 2000 until at least February 2010.
+- 4. Had this case gone to trial, the United States would have presented evidence sufficient to prove the following facts: - (a) For purposes of this Plea Agreement, the "relevant period" is that period from at least as early as January 1, 2003 and continuing until at least February 2011.

 During the relevant period, the defendant was a corporation organized and existing under the laws of Japan.
-The defendant had its principal place of business in Tokyo, Japan.
-During the relevant period, the defendant was a manufacturer of various automotive parts as defined in Paragraph 13.
-These automotive parts included starter motors, alternators and ignition coils.
-The Defendant was engaged in the sale of these parts in the United States and elsewhere, and employed 5,000 or more individuals.
-Starter motors are small electric motors used in starting internal combustion engines.
-Alternators generate an electric current while the engine is in operation.
-Ignition coils are part of the fuel ignition system and release electric energy suddenly to ignite a fuel mixture.
-During the relevant period, the defendant's sales of automotive parts, including starters, alternators and ignition coils, affecting Ford Motor Company, General Motors LLC, Chrysler Group LLC, Fuji Heavy Industries Ltd., Nissan Motor Company, Ltd., Honda Motor Company Ltd. and certain of their subsidiaries in the United States and elsewhere totaled more than \$678 million.

-(b) During the relevant period, the defendant, through its officers and employees, including high-level personnel of the defendant, participated in a conspiracy among major automotive parts manufacturers, the primary purpose of which was to rig bids for, and to fix, stabilize and maintain the prices of, certain automotive parts sold to Ford Motor Company, General Motors LLC, Chrysler Group LLC, Fuji Heavy Industries Ltd., Nissan Motor Company Ltd., Honda Motor Company Ltd., Toyota Motor Corporation and certain of their subsidiaries in the United States and elsewhere.
-In furtherance of the conspiracy, the defendant, through its officers and employees, engaged in discussions and attended meetings with representatives of other major automotive parts manufacturers.
-During these discussions and meetings, agreements were reached to allocate the supply of certain automotive parts sold to automobile manufacturers, rig bids quoted to automobile manufacturers for certain automotive parts, and to fix, stabilize, and maintain the prices, including coordinating price adjustments requested by automobile manufacturers, of certain automotive parts sold to automobile manufacturers in the United States and elsewhere.
+Defendant had its principal place of business in Tokyo.
+During the relevant period, the defendant was a producer of seatbelts, was engaged in the sale of seatbelts in the United States and elsewhere, both directly and through TK Holdings Inc., its U.S. subsidiary, and employed 5000 or more individuals.
+Seatbelts are safety strap restraints designed to secure an occupant in position in a vehicle in the event of an accident.
+A seatbelt includes belt webbing, a buckle, a retractor, and hardware for installation in a vehicle.
+It may also include, depending on the requirements of the vehicle manufacturer, a height adjuster, a pretensioner, or other devices associated with the seatbelt.
+During the relevant period, the defendant's sales of seatbelts to the Automobile Manufacturers in the United States totaled more than \$318 million. - (b) During the relevant period, the defendant, through its officers and employees, and officers and employees of its subsidiaries, including high-level personnel in both Japan and the United States, participated in a conspiracy among major seatbelt producers, the primary purpose of which was to suppress and eliminate competition in the automotive parts industry by agreeing to rig bids for, and to fix, stabilize, and maintain the prices of certain seatbelts sold to the Automobile Manufacturers in the United States and elsewhere, in violation of the Sherman Antitrust Act, 15 U.S.C. § 1.
+In furtherance of the conspiracy, the defendant, through its officers and employees, and officers and employees of its subsidiaries, engaged in discussions and attended meetings with representatives of other major seatbelt producers.
+During these discussions and meetings, agreements were reached to rig bids for, and to fix, stabilize, and maintain the prices of certain seatbelts sold to Automobile Manufacturers in the United States and elsewhere.

-(c) During the relevant period, automotive parts sold by one or more of the conspirator firms, and equipment and supplies necessary to the production and distribution of automotive parts, as well as payments for automotive parts, traveled in interstate commerce.
-The business activities of the defendant and its co-conspirators in connection with the production and sale of automotive parts that were the subjects of this conspiracy, were within the flow of, and substantially affected, interstate trade and commerce.
+- (c) During the relevant period, seatbelts sold by one or more of the conspirator firms, and equipment and supplies necessary to the production and distribution of seatbelts, as well as payments for seatbelts, traveled in interstate commerce.
+The business activities of the defendant and its co-conspirators in connection with the production and sale of seatbelts that were the subjects of this conspiracy were within the flow of, and substantially affected, interstate trade and commerce. - (d) Acts in furtherance of this conspiracy were carried out within the Eastern District of Michigan, Southern Division.
+The conspiratorial meetings and discussions described above took place in the United States and elsewhere, and at least one of these meetings attended by a representative of the defendant or its subsidiaries occurred in the Eastern District of Michigan.